offbyone/ideas/content/old/general-thoughts/topic-changes.md

 But what a game, again.

-On schooly notes, I've got a final exam tomorrow that I expect to do\... poorly at.
+On schooly notes, I've got a final exam tomorrow that I expect to do... poorly at.
 If I had known that Philosophy courses deliberately eschewed clear english in favour of meaningless jumbles of ten-dollar words, I'd have passed on the course.
 Now, I'll be happy to simply *pass* the course.

 Bah.